demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 });
 ```

-The `renderTweet` function takes the parent DOM element, and the tweet object as its inputs.
+The `renderTweet` function takes the parent DOM element and the tweet object as its inputs.

-It generate the html elements of the tweet view using [Mustache](https://mustache.github.io/#demo) and [Moment.js](https://momentjs.com/) (for displaying the time).
-And then it prepend the generated HTML elements to the parents DOM using the jQuery's [prepend](http://api.jquery.com/prepend/) method.
+It generates the HTML elements of the tweet view using [Mustache](https://mustache.github.io/#demo) and [Moment.js](https://momentjs.com/) (for displaying the time).
+And then it prepends the created HTML elements to the parents DOM using the jQuery's [prepend](http://api.jquery.com/prepend/) method.

 In the *wall.liquid* file refer this *tweet.js* file